Pylons/pyramid/docs/narr/views.rst

 HTTP Exceptions
 ~~~~~~~~~~~~~~~

-All classes documented in the :mod:`pyramid.httpexceptions` module documented
+All :mod:`pyramid.httpexceptions` classes which are documented
 as inheriting from the :class:`pyramid.httpexceptions.HTTPException` are
 :term:`http exception` objects.
 Instances of an HTTP exception object may
 either be *returned* or *raised* from within view code.
 In either case